adityakavalur/slurm-docker-cluster/README.md

 > Note: You must ensure any new user added to the slurm database already exists
 > in the docker image.
 This is currently being done through the Dockerfile.

-## Moving source code into the docker
+## Moving source code into the container

 To move source code into the cluster, run the `codes_from_source.sh` script.
 This moves the folder in MPI_Examples into the container under /data, which is mounted on the 'login'